sybila/biodivine-sketchbook/README.md

 # Biodivine Sketchbook

-SketchBook is a multi-platform application for the synthesis of Boolean network models.
+Sketchbook is a multi-platform application for the synthesis of Boolean network models.
 It provides a user-friendly interface for designing a Boolean network sketch and inferring admissible BNs.
+You can find the newest version of the Sketchbook at [this Github repository](https://github.com/sybila/biodivine-sketchbook).

 Boolean network sketches, introduced in [this paper](https://doi.org/10.1093/bioinformatics/btad158), serve as a method for integrating various kinds of prior knowledge and experimental data.
 The sketch consists of an influence graph, partially specified update functions, update function properties, and dynamic properties (including experimental data).
 Sketchbook presents a way to design all these components and more.